Visit Our Website

 The NYU Abu Dhabi Humanities Research Fellowship for the Study of the Arab World program invites applications for its fifth Graduate Student Research Workshop to be hosted in spring 2026 at NYU Abu Dhabi.
 We welcome applications from international doctoral students with the opportunity to present and thoroughly discuss their Ph.D. projects related to the Arab world.

-We are now accepting applications for the 2026 Graduate Student Research Workshop.
+Applications for the 2026 Graduate Student Research Workshop are now closed.

 The Humanities Research Fellowship for the Study of the Arab World program, in collaboration with the Archives and Special Collections of the NYUAD Library, is awarding a limited number of travel awards to scholars interested in research within the Arab Heritage and Gulf Crossroads collections along with the relevant thematic holdings of the NYUAD Library.